adammaly004/Mini_projects/readme.md

 # Mini Projects

-I store my mini projects in this repositori.
+I store my mini projects in this repository.

 ## Setup & Installtion
 Ensure you have python 3.6+ installed.